kenjdavidson/kenjdavidson.content/writing/2021-03-10---a-year-of-bluetooth-classic/index.md

 > Hi Mr. Davidson,
 >
-> I'm Ben <redacted>, and I'm a high school student in New Jersey.
+> I'm Ben *********, and I'm a high school student in New Jersey.
 My team and I are taking an engineering design course this semester, and for our major project we are building a device to help visually-impaired people cross the street.
 We're doing this with a device rigged with sensors that will send a vibratory alert to a user's phone with a certain app.
 The device is an Arduino Uno with an HC-05 Bluetooth classic module.
 >
 > ...